chenningg/cz4031-b-plus-tree/README.md

 | tt0000002 |      6.1      |   198    |
 | tt0000003 |      6.5      |   1342   |

 There are more than 9 million records in the data.
-Our goal is to build a B+ tree index on the average rating field, and query the data based on the index for efficient retrival.
+Our goal is to build a B+ tree index on the average rating field, and query the data based on the index for efficient retrieval.

 ## Implementation details: